Turquoise water and small islands in Chalk Sound

 Editor's Comments

-A highly beautiful turquoise lagoon, it’s definitely worth driving down the long and twisty Chalk Sound Drive for the views.
-Unfortunately, unsightly development and a total lack of scenic overlooks detract from the experience.
+Featuring a gorgeous turquoise lagoon, Chalk Sound National Park is definitely worth driving down the long and twisty Chalk Sound Drive for the views.
+Unfortunately, unsightly development and a lack of scenic overlooks detract from the experience.

 5-star rating for Chalk Sound National Park by Visit Turks and Caicos Islands